Long-time behavior of generalized gradient flows of solutions to Hamilton-Jacobi equations: Gradient flows of semiconcave functions

-Another relevant notion to the topics of this paper is that of semiconcave function. \begin{definition} We say that a continuous function $u: \T^d \to \R$ is {\it semiconcave} with linear modulus (or, briefly, semiconcave) if there exists a constant $C > 0$ such that
+We denote by $\T^d$ the flat torus.
+One relevant notion to the topics of this paper is that of a semiconcave function. \begin{definition} We say that a continuous function $u: \T^d \to \R$ is {\it semiconcave} with linear modulus (or, briefly, semiconcave) if there exists a constant $C > 0$ such that